MostlyAdequate/mostly-adequate-guide/ch8.md

 // Left("Birth date could not be parsed")
 ```

-When the `birthdate` is valid, the program outputs it's mystical fortune to the screen for us to behold.
+When the `birthdate` is valid, the program outputs its mystical fortune to the screen for us to behold.
 Otherwise, we are handed a `Left` with the error message plain as day though still tucked away in its container.
 That acts just as if we'd thrown an error, but in a calm, mild manner fashion as opposed to losing its temper and screaming like a child when something goes wrong.

 In this example, we are logically branching our control flow depending on the validity of the birth date, yet it reads as one linear motion from right to left rather than climbing through the curly braces of a conditional statement.
 Usually, we'd move the `console.log` out of our `zoltar` function and `map` it at the time of calling, but it's helpful to see how the `Right` branch differs.
 We use `_` in the right branch's type signature to indicate it's a value that should be ignored[^In some browsers you have to use `console.log.bind(console)` to use it first class].